jeffreysbrother/generator-tcg/README.md

 The generator will then checkout a new branch `jc_report-review_nav`, stage all changes, commit them, and push (setting the upstream to the newly-created branch).
 However, the last (4th) prompt and all Git commands will be skipped if one of the following is true: 1) the user includes the flag `--skip-git`, 2) the current working directory is not a Git repository.

-Two additional prompts will appear if the user has a missing `config.json` file, and decides to create and configure it:
+Two additional prompts will appear if the user has a missing `config.json` file and decides to create and configure it:

 * **Create config.json?** Yes
 * **What are your initials?** jc